 ||Commonly used materials:

-At Metrigraphics, we use our precision-electroforming capabilities to create micro screen with square or round apertures, with bar widths as small as 0.010 mm.
+We use our precision-electroforming capabilities to create micro screen with square or round apertures, with bar widths as small as 0.010 mm.
 We can array the apertures in a wide range of formats - hexagonal, rectangular or whatever your application requires.
 Medical applications include inhalant atomizers, while micro mesh is also used in such electronic applications as RF shielding and imaging screens.

-Motion-control device manufacturers around the world rely on Metrigraphics' precision-electroformed encoder disks and scales.
+Motion-control device manufacturers around the world rely on our precision-electroformed encoder disks and scales.
 We can manufacture encoder disks with total pitch values (line + space) as small as 0.025 mm.
 These values equate to 40 lines per mm or 1,000 lines per inch.
 We can also create lightweight, robust, air-gap aperture scales.

 Encoder applications include optical-rotary and linear encoding systems.
 Precision-electroformed disks are also preferred in applications where index of refraction, fragility and weight are issues.